Keep your cool and go underground

 Blue Waterholes is located 120km north of Cooma and only 110km south-west of Canberra.
 If you are heading down from Canberra it is best to be in a high-clearance 4WD as some of the track can be rutted and become very slippery in rain.
 Just make sure none of the Canberra pollies follow you – they’d be guaranteed to spoil your trip.

-The route from Canberra is via Brindebella Road, Barnetts Road, Bramina Road and then on to Broken Cart Trail before getting on to Long Plain Road.
+The route from Canberra is via Brindabella Road, Barnetts Road, Bramina Road and then on to Broken Cart Trail before getting on to Long Plain Road.
 Some of these roads are gated and locked between the June and the October long weekend.
 The road from Cooma is via Rules Point – also being suitable for horse floats if you want to saddle up and ride with the brumbies.

 You’ll need to take the horses to Cooinbil Hut as they are not allowed at Blue Waterholes.
 Apart from the Christmas/New Year holidays and Easter, you are likely to have your pick of the campsites at either Cooleman Mountain or Blue Waterholes.
 Both have pit toilets, grassy sites and fireplaces; and some have tables.
-Excellent camping in a terrific location in the High Country, that is pretty easy to get to.
+Excellent camping in a terrific location in the High Country, which is pretty easy to get to.

 Cooleman Cave is the easiest to access and provides the opportunity for the family to take a torch and explore a limestone cave.
 Most people will only go about 20 metres but the more adventurous could go a lot further.
 Some of the caves are more serious in depth and distance; so they require experience, skills and specialised equipment to make it back out again.